blind-computing/blindarch/README.md

 **NOTE:** The listed address is a temporary placeholder until the ISO can be sent up to the BC server.

-Blind Arch comes with an install script based on the [EZARCH scripting system by Eznix](https://sourceforge.net/projects/ezarch/)(Main SourceForge page).
+Blind Arch comes with an install script based on the [EZARCH scripting system by Eznix][ezarch].
 This version is heavily customized to assist blind users in a quick and basic install.

+[ezarch]: https://sourceforge.net/projects/ezarch/ "Main SourceForge page"

 If you just want a CD image, you can stop reading here!
 The rest of this document is only useful for those who want to build their own images.